 But wait, there’s more!

-It’s crazy that people still need to be told this in 2019, but DO NOT light your ears on fire.
+It’s crazy that people still need to be told this, but DO NOT light your ears on fire.
 That’s right, some people still think ear candling is a perfectly effective and safe way to clear clogged ears.
 It’s not.
-The thinking behind the technique is that the when you light the ear candle, which is a hollow cone that fits in your ear, the heat pulls wax out of your ear.
+The thinking behind the technique is that when you light the ear candle, which is a hollow cone that fits in your ear, the heat pulls wax out of your ear.
 Want to know what actually happens?
 You can burn your ears, face, or neck, add more wax to your ear canal in the form of candle wax, puncture your eardrum, or permanently damage your middle ear.
 Also, your earwax will probably stay right where it was in the first place.

 Seriously, don’t use an ear candle.